 We're told that that's what started this investigation.

-And ahead of that IT report coming out, there are a couple leaks uh mainly to the Washington Post claiming that the IG would say that Miss Sued, uh he wasn't being used to set up anything, he wasn't an asset in any way.
+And ahead of that IG report coming out, there are a couple leaks, mainly to the Washington Post, claiming that the IG would say that Misued, he wasn't being used to set up anything.

 Anything after that was completely redacted.

-And and we all deserve answers on this.
+And we all deserve answers on this.

-We we deserve them now.
+We deserve them now.

 Well, it's coming quickly.

-And but from what I understand, and my sources have told me repeatedly, Durham and Barr have made incredible strides in getting to the bottom of the origins of this witch hunt and other issues.
+And from what I understand, and my sources have told me repeatedly, Durham and Barr have made incredible strides in getting to the bottom of the origins of this witch hunt and other issues.

 Stay right there.

-Sean Davis, Kimberly Strassell Wall Street Journal.
+Sean Davis, Kimberly Strassel, Wall Street Journal.

 Well, we'll actually find out in 299 days, Kimberly Strassel.

-But going back, Devin Nunes was on uh with Laura Ingram last night on the Fox News channel.
+But going back, Devin Nunes was on with Laura Ingram last night on the Fox News channel.

-I happen to be very fond of the work that he was proven to be correct in the newness report, and we know that the congenital liar and compromise corrupt Adam Schiff basically told lies in his report.
+I happen to be very fond of the work that he was proven to be correct in the Nunes report.

 Well, they barely use the dirty dossier.

-How is it, Kimberly, that your colleagues in the media mob and these people in Congress that just lie, they never apologize, retract, uh revise and extend remarks.
+How is it, Kimberly, that your colleagues in the media mob and these people in Congress that just lie, they never apologize, retract, revise and extend remarks.

-They never they just dig into the next group of lies.
+They never, they just dig into the next group of lies.

 And it seems to work for them, I guess.

-Yeah, I mean, that is was one of the most important aspects of the IG report out that we were talking about is that he did not say so in so many words, but he basically said Democrats and the media purposely misled the country.
+Is that he did not say so in so many words, but he basically said Democrats and the media purposely misled the country.

-Uh Adam Schiff saw all of the same documents that Devin Nunes did, and yet he presented a narrative that was absolutely false.
+Adam Schiff saw all of the same documents that Devin Nunes did, and yet he presented a narrative that was absolutely false.

-And the media mob, as you were talking about, chose to rely on him despite a proven track record of overstating things or again misleading the country.
+And the media mob, as you were talking about, chose to rely on him despite a proven track record of overstating things or, again, misleading the country.

-And and so you have this embarrassing spectacle.
+And so you have this embarrassing spectacle.

 Nobody has yet apologized.